 Sauna Headaches & Ventilation: Fix Stale Air & CO2 Buildup

-Approx. 7 min read
+Approx. 8 min read

-What is Fresh Air?
+What is fresh air?

 In places like rural Finland, the natural point of reference for fresh air is the cold outdoors.
 Air naturally contains approximately 21% oxygen (O₂) and under 1% carbon dioxide (CO₂).
 Ideally, the air you breathe in a sauna should be no worse.
 You should generally avoid circulating stale air from other indoor rooms to your sauna.